Ayayaaa123/IE172Project/README.md

 - Create a Folder named IE172Project
 - Install the virtual environment inside the folder using Powershell
 - Add the files: index.py and app.py on the folder
-- Open one of the python files and set up the virtual environment
+- Open VS Code and set up the virtual environment
 - Install dash, dash_bootstrap_components, pandas, numpy, psycopg2, datetime
 - Create a folder inside the IE172Project and name it assets
 - Add the bootstrap.css inside the assets folder